CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 If you have specified a default network OS and/or NetQ version, the NetQ UI also verifies that the necessary versions of the default image are available based on the known switch inventory, and if not, lists those that are missing.

-While you do not have to upload images that NetQ determines to be missing, not doing so might cause failures when you attempt to upgrade your switches.

 ## Upload Images

 For fresh installations of NetQ {{%version%}}, no images have yet been uploaded to the LCM repository.
 If you are upgrading from NetQ 3.0.x-3.2.x, the Cumulus Linux images you have previously added are still present.